Venerable / ambitious / hard working / true / helpful

 In 2015, she became Junior World Champion in giant slalom in Hafjell (NOR).
 One year later she became Junior World Champion in Super-G in Sotchi (RUS).
 Then, in 2018, she won the Eurocup and thus became the overall winner.
 During her young career, Nina has already had to battle with several injuries, making her ability to battle back all the more impressive.
 In 2019, she achieved two TOP 15 placements at the World Cup.

 In December 2019, Nina finished fourth in the World Cup downhill in Lake Louise and was among the top ten three times during the winter before she achieved her first World Cup podium finish on 22 February 2020 with a third place in downhill in Crans, Montana.
 A week later at the Super-G in La Thuile, she won her first World Cup race.
+Due to an injury, Nina unfortunately had to give up the starts at the World Cup in winter 2021/22.
+The clear goal is to be back at the top of the world and to be able to fight for victories and world championship medals.

 “Sometimes you are a hundredths of a second behind and sometimes ahead"